kevin2600-cmd/kevin2600-cmd.github.io/_posts/2024-09-13-Braktooth-Hunting-in-the-Car-Hacker's-Wonderland.md

 ![Arcfox-Hi](https://github.com/user-attachments/assets/c4d26a53-9e92-44dc-99f9-e422e13a6122)

 <p align="justify">
 Another great location for testing is a car exhibition.
 The advantage of an exhibition is that we might have the opportunity to test some high-end sports cars that we wouldn’t normally have access to.
-Here, we tested the Leapmotor C01.
+So Watch out, Hackers are at work ;) Here, we tested the Leapmotor C01 and BMW THE 5, THE 7.
 </p>

 ![Car exhibition](https://github.com/user-attachments/assets/c9f52394-4889-4416-833f-73194b0feba2)